0xmmalik/ritsec-ctf-2025/cuwves <3/writeup.md

     return result, applied_weights, fin
 ```

 Now, let's recover the flag.
-The flag is encoded in the polynomial coefficients,so using the hyperelliptic curve polynomials, we can perform symbolic operations to match the form of the flag with known polynomial equations.
+The flag is encoded in the polynomial coefficients, so using the hyperelliptic curve polynomials, we can perform symbolic operations to match the form of the flag with known polynomial equations.
 For the third part of the flag, `flag3`, we perform symbolic operations to compute a relation between the polynomial `f2`, the known curve, and a shifted version of the Jacobian point.

 ```sage
 v_bar_flag3 = -V2.subs({x: X_flag3}) + (A + B * X_flag3) * U2.subs({x: X_flag3})